So in Love (Orchestral Manoeuvres in the Dark song)

-"So in Love" is a 1985 song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the first single from their album Crush.
-It reached the top 30 of both the UK Singles Chart and the US Billboard Hot 100, becoming their first entry on the latter.
+"So in Love" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the first single from their sixth studio album Crush (1985).
+It reached the top 30 of both the UK singles chart and the US Billboard Hot 100, becoming their first entry on the latter.
 The track was a top 10 hit in Belgium and Holland.

 The single's artwork and its accompanying promotional video were influenced by the Mexican Day of the Dead festival.

 Song history

 Although "So in Love" was the first single from Crush, it was one of the last songs written for the album.
 It was originally dropped until band member Martin Cooper persuaded Andy McCluskey and Paul Humphreys to make a demo for the song.
 Andy McCluskey said it was about the painful end of a relationship.
 It was their first hit in the United States, after five years of trying to "break" the States, peaking at No. 26 on the Billboard Hot 100.
-The song reached No. 27 on the UK Singles Chart.
+The song reached No. 27 on the UK singles chart.

 The single's artwork, by XL Design, and its accompanying promotional video were influenced by the Mexican Day of the Dead festival.